Arts Center Staff

 Jordan Kenning (Board President)

 Jordan Kenning is a Studio Art and Art History Educator from Lockport, LA.
 From a very young age, he was heavily influenced by his mother Allison Comardelle Kenning’s extensive music teaching legacy as well as the painting and sculpting expertise of his Grandmother Lourie Breaux, who was a student of Henry Hensche.
 Jordan is one of the early graduates from Southeastern’s Art History, Theory, and Criticism concentration launched by the illustrious Dr. Irene Nero.
 He began studying the relationships between art, architecture, and automotive design while traveling throughout Europe and especially while in Germany; these relationships continue to be a main intellectual interest.
-Currently, Jordan teaches Art I-IV, Fine Art Survey and is the Visual Art Society sponsor at Loranger High School.
+Currently, Jordan is the Talented Art Instructor at Ponchatoula High and Hammond High Magnet.
 If he’s not hiking or kayaking, Jordan loves to explore the Northshore with his wife (also named Jordan) and their son, Atticus.

 Jeffrey Talbot (Board Vice President)